sajjadhossain/coding-exercises/docs/javascript/compoundWords.md

 };
 ```
 #### The code explained
 Istantiate a variable to increment, set `isCompound` to false.
-For each word in the dictionary, if `word` matches the `word` in the dictionary, and if the `word` is not an instance of itself, push it to `occurances`.
-If the length of occurances is greater than 2, then return the occurrences.
+For each word in the dictionary, if `word` matches the `word` in the dictionary, and if the `word` is not an instance of itself, push it to `occurences`.
+If the length of occurences is greater than 2, then return the occurrences.